-Phoebe may be little but she's made a huge impact, thanks to her creativity
+Phoebe may be little but she's made a huge impact, thanks to her creativity in the kitchen.

 The four-year-old decided she wanted to raise money for our Yemen appeal, the world's worst humanitarian crisis this year.